meson800/meson800.github.io/content/authors/christopher/_index.md

 #- Visitors
 ---

-I'm a PhD student at MIT working in the Galloway Lab.
-Out of all of the systems that chemical engineers examine, I've found that biological systems are the most fascinating, complex, and challenging systems we could possibly dream of working with.
+Out of all of the systems that chemical engineers examine, I've found that biological systems are the most fascinating, complex, and challenging systems we could dream of working with.
+Specifically for me, the specific challenge raised by supercoiling in eukaryotic cells lets me happily explore both modeling and experimental implications.

-I've also always enjoyed coding.
-My favorite language was and still is C++; I've written several toy projects and contributed to several open-source development efforts with C++.
-I also enjoy Python, and use it pretty frequently as my go-to "glue", data-analysis, or prototyping language.
+I also enjoy programming.
+I currently administer several personal websites, in addition to the [Sidney-Pacific](https://sidpac.mit.edu) website.
+I also actively maintain several Github projects:

+- [rushd](https://github.com/GallowayLabMIT/rushd), for reproducible data analysis in Python.
+- [touchstone-auth](https://github.com/meson800/touchstone-auth), for programmatically accessing MIT services.
+- [cydnus](https://github.com/meson800/cydnus), a open-source flow cytometry analysis package.

-When I'm not doing research or programming, I like to dabble: 3D modeling and animation, video editing, sailing, quadcopter construction, rocket building have all been recent interests of mine.
+When I'm not doing research or programming, I like to dabble: 3D modeling and animation, video editing, sailing, quadcopters, and rocket building have all been recent interests of mine.
+The posts on this website may be eclectic as a result :)